 Senior Center

-The Dunmore Senior Center’s Mission is to provide older area residents with services and programming designed to encourage healthy aging and maintain independence, while promoting an increased awareness of the dignity of older individuals throughout the community.
+The Dunmore Senior Community Center’s Mission is to provide older area residents with services and programming designed to encourage healthy aging and maintain independence.

 Our Vision is to create an environment that will be consistently recognized as the premier provider of innovative and progressive programs that enrich the lives of the increasing population of older residents in our community.